rcyl/rustacean/README.md

 ## Opting out of safety checks
 Some safe implementations include bounds check that either panic or return an Option if the index provided is out of bounds.
-However, this adds overhead and may not be acceptable in high performaing code.
+However, this adds overhead and may not be acceptable in high performing code.
 When peak performance is important and the caller knows that the indexes are in bound, many data structures provide alternate versions of particular methods without the safety checks.
 The usually include the world unchecked and dont have those slow safety checks, for example slice::get_unchecekd, Arc::get_mut_unchecked

+## Send and Sync
+A common mistake with unsafe implementations of Send and Sync is to forget to add bounds to generic parameters: unsafe impl<T: Send> Send for MyUnsafeType<T> {}.

 ## Maybe Uninit for hot loop
 ```